fabcontigiani/esp-mdf/README.md

 # ESP-WIFI-MESH Development Framework

-## If you are looking for actively maintained repository for ESP-MDF, THIS IS NOT IT.
+### If you are looking for actively maintained repository for ESP-MDF, THIS IS NOT IT.

 There is none, unfortunatelly.
+This is just unofficial fork of ESP-MDF with some basic patches and ESP-IDF v5+ support.

+Key motivation was to have WPA3 support using actively maintained IDF version while also keeping IDF v4.4 compatibility for smoother transition of existing projects.

 ### Matters need attention

-1. This version of MDF is based on the ESP-MDF master branch (marked here as [v1.5-rc](https://github.com/mmrein/esp-mdf/releases/tag/v1.5-rc)) and is not recommended for product development.
+1. This version of MDF is **not recommended for product development**, just like the official one (which is now quite obsolete and still defaults to WPA1).
-1. ESP-MDF master branch is based on ESP-IDF v4.3.1 and seems reasonably stable with v4.4.1.
-Bugs are to be expected.
+1. Care was taken to be somehow compatible with IDF v5+ while maintaining compatibility with latest IDF v4.4 version (v4.4.6/v4.4.7).
+1. Testing is very limited and may only consist of building selected examples for some targets.
+    - Test build was performed for `get-started, function_demo/*` examples and `esp32, esp32c3, esp32s3` targets.
+    - Wireless-Debug and all Devkit examples are not tested and considered broken.
+    - Mileage of code running on actual hardware may vary.
+1. Legay make files are kept in original locations and state, not managed and not tested, not expected to work with IDF v5+.
-1. Documentation may reflect original state rather than current state
+1. Documentation may reflect original state rather than current state.
+Localized CN readme was removed to prevent more confusion as I am not able to maintain it.

 ----

 ## Overview

-ESP-MDF, or Espressif Mesh Development Framework, is a development framework for [ESP-WIFI-MESH](https://docs.espressif.com/projects/esp-idf/en/v4.3.1/esp32/api-guides/mesh.html), a networking protocol built on top of the Wi-Fi protocol.
+ESP-MDF, or Espressif Mesh Development Framework, is a development framework for [ESP-WIFI-MESH](https://docs.espressif.com/projects/esp-idf/en/v4.4.7/esp32/api-guides/esp-wifi-mesh.html), a networking protocol built on top of the Wi-Fi protocol.
 ESP-MDF is based on the [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) chip.
 ESP-MDF provides the following features:

-* **Fast network configuration**: In addition to manual configuration with the network configuration apps, such as ESP-WIFI-MESH App or similar third-party apps, ESP-MDF offers a chained way of network configuration, during which devices autonomously and quickly establish a network, and form a greater coverage area.
+- **Fast network configuration**: In addition to manual configuration with the network configuration apps, such as ESP-WIFI-MESH App or similar third-party apps, ESP-MDF offers a chained way of network configuration, during which devices autonomously and quickly establish a network, and form a greater coverage area.

-* **Stable upgrade**: The upgrading process has become more efficient with such features as automatic retransmission of failed fragments, data compression, reverting to an earlier version, firmware check, etc.
+- **Stable upgrade**: The upgrading process has become more efficient with such features as automatic retransmission of failed fragments, data compression,  etc.

-* **Efficient debugging**: Various debugging approaches are supported, such as wireless transmission of logs and wireless debugging, debugging through a command terminal, etc.
+- **Efficient debugging**: Various debugging approaches are supported, such as wireless transmission of logs and wireless debugging, debugging through a command terminal, etc.

-* **LAN control**: Network can be controlled by an app, sensor, etc.
+- **LAN control**: Network can be controlled by an app, sensor, etc.

-* **Various application demos**: It offers comprehensive solutions based on ESP-WIFI-MESH in the areas of lighting, etc.
+- **Various application demos**: It offers comprehensive solutions based on ESP-WIFI-MESH in the areas of lighting, etc.

 ## Framework